genesiscommunitysuccess/docs/docs/server-reference/data-model/advanced.md

 ALT_INSTRUMENT_ID is likely to inherit key fields from the INSTRUMENT table, and it simply acts as a lookup table for INSTRUMENT records.

-This requirement occurs for different tables (e.g. COUNTERPARTY → ALT_COUNTERPARTY_ID, GENESIS_PROCESS → GENESIS_PROCESS_MONITOR, etc..
+This requirement occurs for different tables (e.g. COUNTERPARTY → ALT_COUNTERPARTY_ID, GENESIS_PROCESS → GENESIS_PROCESS_MONITOR, etc.

 Subtables are defined within the body of the table definition.
 The example below shows the GENESIS_PROCESS monitoring table: